zenkavi/ADDM.jl/docs/src/index.md

 ## How the documentation is structured

-Having a high-level overview of how this documentation is structured will help you know where to look for certain things.

 * **Tutorials** contains step-by-step explanations of how to use ADDM.jl.
-Once you've got `ADDM.jl` installed, start by reading [Getting started with ADDM.jl](@ref).
+Once you've got `ADDM.jl` installed, start by reading ...

 * **Examples** contain worked examples of various problems solved using ADDM.jl.